-Unsubsidized loans first disbursed between July 1, 2014 and June 30, 2015 are fixed at 4.66%
+Unsubsidized loans first disbursed between July 1, 2015 and June 30, 2016 are a fixed interest rate of 4.29%

 - Eligibility is determined by a student's financial need and grade level. - First-time borrowers and transfer students must complete an entrance interview before any funds will be disbursed.
 Upon withdrawal from the university or graduation, all recipients must also complete an exit interview. - Funds will be disbursed via EFT (Electronic Funds Transfer).